 The Maurice R. Greenberg World Fellows Program is also part of the Jackson community.
 Each fall, we welcome 16 accomplished, mid-career global leaders to Yale for a four-month immersive transformational journey.
 World Fellows contribute to Yale’s intellectual life, participate in events, collaborate with peers, audit classes, mentor students and lead round-table discussions.
 The program, established in 2002, has a network of more than 300 Fellows from 87 countries.

 In 2017, the Kerry Initiative became part of Jackson.
 The initiative, led by former Secretary of State John Kerry YC ’66, is an interdisciplinary program that tackles pressing global challenges through teaching, research, and international dialogue.
 In addition to leading the initiative, Sec.
 Kerry serves as Distinguished Fellow for Global Affairs, teaching a seminar course.

-Led by our Director, Professor James Levinsohn, Jackson was established in 2009 with a transformational gift from John W. ’67 and Susan G. Jackson.
-The Institute builds on Yale’s centuries long tradition of educating leaders.
-Yale’s graduates include five U.S. presidents; five U.S. Secretaries of State; the presidents or prime ministers of Mexico, South Korea, and Germany; numerous ambassadors; and many heads of private and non-profit enterprises that contribute to the public good such as Human Rights Watch, Mercy Corps, Ashoka, Unite for Sight, and the Peace Corps.
+Led by our Dean, Professor James Levinsohn, Jackson was established in 2009 with a transformational gift from John W. ’67 and Susan G. Jackson.
+Jackson transitioned to the School of Global Affairs in July 2022.
+Jackson builds on Yale’s centuries long tradition of educating leaders.
+Yale’s graduates include five U.S. presidents; seven U.S. Secretaries of State; the presidents or prime ministers of Mexico, South Korea, and Germany; numerous ambassadors; and many heads of private and non-profit enterprises that contribute to the public good such as Human Rights Watch, Mercy Corps, Ashoka, Unite for Sight, and the Peace Corps.

 Benefits for Coverdell Fellows